 The final boss of Kingdom Hearts II first fights in his original black-cloaked form, then changes into an armored knight on a throne which is itself on the head of a robot dragon; after several fights against said dragon and knight, the final fight is against him in a recolored version of his original outfit, with an upgraded version of his original fighting style.

-Before Xemnas however, was Marluxia.
-The first fight is straight up against him, using his own flower magic and wielding a Sinister Scythe.
+In the original Kingdom Hearts: Chain of Memories, the first fight against Marluxia is a straight up battle where he uses his own flower magic and wields a Sinister Scythe.
 The second has him on a sinister, large, floating mech with scythes for arms.
-The third fight takes place on top of the remains of said mech, only this time Marluxia has a creepily beautiful angel-like familiar wielding a gigantic scythe backing him up and basically doing all the fighting for him.
+That was it in the original version, but the Video Game Remake added a third fight that takes place on top of the remains of said mech, only this time Marluxia has a creepily beautiful angel-like familiar wielding a gigantic scythe backing him up and basically doing all the fighting for him.

 In Brave Fencer Musashi, the Wizard of Darkness is originally a massive, horned demon-man; he changes into an even more monstrous green beast, then finally into a white-skinned humanoid slightly larger than Musashi.

 Eve's final form in Parasite Eve is a rare Bishoujo Line example, having gone (over the entire game's course) from normal actress to 8-foot pale seductress with a serpentine lower body to taking up a good-sized room while preggers with the Ultimate Being to 20-foot floating monstrosity covered in grasping arms to functionally nakedFragile Speedster harpy-thing.